Introduction

 Excitotoxicity often happens after strokes and other events that cause neurons to die and rupture, releasing their intracellular contents.
 This causes excessive extracellular glutamate around the nearby neurons that survived the initial traumatic event, such that these nearby neurons eventually die because of excitotoxicity.
 This process can occur in a wave, with the death of a group of neurons causing subsequent excitotoxicity of their neighbors.

-Ischemia of a brain can region also also result in excitotoxicity, as there can be too little ATP synthesis to provide energy for glutamate reuptake into presynaptic terminals via the glutamate transporters.
+Ischemia of a brain region can also result in excitotoxicity, as there can be too little ATP synthesis to provide energy for glutamate reuptake into presynaptic terminals via the glutamate transporters.

 Since glutamate is the predominant excitatory neurotransmitter in the nervous system, mutations that affect glutamate receptors are associated with a number of serious neurological diseases, including epilepsy.
 A triggering event for many seizures is too much activation of glutamate receptors.
 However, since glutamate receptors are so ubiquitous in the nervous system, the efficacy of glutamate receptor antagonists for treating epilepsy is limited, since they cause many side effects.
 However, a few glutamate receptor antagonists have been approved for epileptic patients, including Perampanel.